-During, heavy slag removal, thermal cutting of metal parts, done by flame, oxy-fuel or plasma cutters, there are small metal pieces that melt and adhere to the product when it cools down.
+During thermal cutting of metal parts, done by flame, oxy-fuel or plasma cutters, there are small metal pieces that melt and adhere to the product when it cools down.
 These pieces of molten steel are found around the cutting edges of a part or product, also called metal dross or slag.
+It is preferred to remove the heavy slag.

 Why should metal dross be removed?